papyMonitor/papyMonitor-doc/docs/configLuafile.md

 cfg:Solid({
     -- Mandatory fields
-    Parent="Root",  -- The string value "Root" is reserved to the system -- It tells that this Solid is connected to other Solid -- It's coordinates are relative to the 3D scene origin
+    Parent="Root",  -- The string value "Root" is reserved to the system -- It tells that this Solid is connected to the 3D -- scene origin.

-    Name="Sol",     -- The name of the Solid Body="Cube",    -- Can be "Cube", "Cylinder" or a filename (path -- relative to the UCF location)
+    Name="Sol",     -- The name of the Solid Body="Cube",    -- Shape rendered, can be "Cube", "Sphere" -- and "Cylinder"
-                    -- If it's a filename, the extension must be .glb -- (standart OpenGL Binary)

     -- Optional fields
     StartPosition={ 0, 0.5, -0.2 }, -- Offset position in the scene {x,y,z}